Federated Progressive Sparsification (Purge, Merge, Tune)+: Evaluation

-\textbf{Datasets and Neural Models.} We evaluate the sparsification schemes on three different datasets and model architectures.
-We use FashionMNIST, CIFAR-10 and IMDB as our benchmark datasets trained on a two fully connected layer, a six convolution layer, and a bidirectional LSTM network, respectively.
-The total number of trainable parameters for each model is 118,282, 1,609,930 and 3,397,761, respectively.

-\textbf{Federated Environments.} For FashionMNIST and CIFAR-10, we evaluate against four federated environments depending on the data distribution (IID and Non-IID), and the number of clients (10 and 100 clients) and participation ratio.
-For IMDB we evaluate over a single federation of 10 learners with IID distribution.
-For IID data distributions, we randomly shuffle the training dataset and partition it into 10 and 100 chunks.
-For Non-IID data distributions, we first sort the dataset based on label and then assign examples from only a subset of classes to each client \cite{zhao2018federated}.
-For FashionMNIST and Non-IID, each chunk contains examples from only 2 classes (out of 10).
-For CIFAR-10 and Non-IID each chunk contains examples from 5 classes (out of 10).
-In terms of participation rate, in the case of 10 clients, all clients are considered at every round, while in the case of 100 clients, we randomly select 10 clients at each round.
+\paragraph{Federated Models \& Environments.} We use FashionMNIST, CIFAR-10 and CIFAR-100 as the benchmark datasets.
+We train a 2-layer fully-connected (FC) network for FashionMNIST, a 6-layer convolutional network (CNN) for CIFAR-10 and a VGG-16 network for CIFAR-100, with 118,282, 1,609,930 and 14,782,884 trainable parameters, respectively.
+We create four federated environments for each dataset by varying the number of clients (10 and 100 clients) and data distribution (IID and Non-IID) at the clients.
+We generate the IID data distributions by randomly partitioning the dataset into 10 and 100 chunks~\cite{mcmahan2017communication}.
+We create non-IID data distributions by skewing the label distribution~\cite{kairouz2019advances}.
+A subset of classes are assigned to each client similar to \cite{zhao2018federated,hsu2019measuring}: 2 classes (out of 10) for FashionMNIST, 5 classes (out of 10) for CIFAR-10, and 50 classes (out of 100) for CIFAR-100.
+All clients participate in every round in the environments of 10 clients.
+In the 100 clients environments, 10 clients are randomly selected at each round (i.e., 0.1 participation rate).
+All training hyperparameters and federated environments are presented in Appendix~\ref{sec:Appendix_FederatedExperimentsSpecifications}.

-\textbf{Federated Hyperparameters.} Every experiment is run for 200 rounds in total (cutoff-point) and every client trains for 4 local epochs (in-between rounds) on its local dataset with a batch size of 32.
-For FashionMNIST and Vanilla SGD the learning rate is set to 0.02 and for IMDB to 0.01.
-For CIFAR-10 and Momentum SGD, momentum attenuation factor is set 0.75 and learning rate to 0.005.
-For FedProx the proximal term $\mu$ is set to 0.001.
-The random seed for all the experiments is set to 1990.

-\textbf{Evaluation Criteria.} Our evaluation focuses on the tradeoff between model sparsification and learning performance (i.e., accuracy) for the different model pruning strategies.
-Our goal is to develop federated training strategies that learn a global model with the highest achievable accuracy at high sparsification rates.
-Figures~\ref{subfig:FashionMNIST_Sparsification_IntroPlot},~\ref{fig:FashionMNIST_MainBody_SparsificationSchemesSparsificationComparison},~\ref{fig:Cifar10_MainBody_SparsificationSchemesSparsificationComparison}, and~\ref{fig:IMDB_MainBody_SparsificationSchemesSparsificationComparison} show these trade-offs for different pruning strategies.
-Figure~\ref{fig:FashionMNIST_MainBody_Convergence_FederationRoundsComnparison} presents the test performance at the end of each federation round for every pruning and no-pruning scheme that we investigate.
-In our study, we do not compare the convergence of the schemes in terms of computation/wall-clock time speed-up since we do not employ a dedicated hardware accelerator to improve sparsified operations.
-To enable sparsification during training and inference, we apply the binary masks on the fully-parameterized networks.